erikhyrkas/snakes/README.md

 I am currently working towards a v0.2 base model, refining the design to better align with my specific goals and hardware constraints.

 The v0.2 model has 323,268,881 parameters and a vocabulary of 48,913 tokens.

+I'm currently using a single `A100 PCIE` with 40 GB of video memory for training this model.
+I ended up only using 36.6 gb of the 40 gb available.
+I probably should have upped the batch size, but I didn't want to restart.

 ### Previous Release: Why Snakes - 120 Million v0.1 Base Model